AlexanderProd/gatsby-shopify-starter/README.md

 - **To dive straight into code samples, head [to our documentation](https://www.gatsbyjs.org/docs/).** In particular, check out the _Guides_, _API Reference_, and _Advanced Tutorials_ sections in the sidebar.

+## Deploy

+Checkout my other open-source project [JAMStackBox](https://github.com/AlexanderProd/jam-stack-box) to continuously deploy your Gatsby site on your own server.

 ## 📌 ToDo

 I'll happily merge any pull request to improve the starter. 🙂